Call for applications

 - The community is well established and carries out regular year-round operations.

 - The activities of the community may not be based on profit-seeking.

-- The recipient of the subsidy must submit written clarification and a financial statement of how the subsidy was used.
+- Recipients of a subsidy must submit written clarification and a financial report of how the subsidy was used.

 What to include with your application